 Every proposal that aims to amend these statutes must be submitted to the Secretariat by the Bureau, or by a group of no less than two (2) full member organisations at 4 (four) weeks prior to the General Assembly, or one (1) week after the announcement of an Extraordinary General Assembly.
-The amendments needs a two-thirds (2/3) majority in order to be adopted.
-All changes to the Statutes take effect immediately after the adjournment of the General Assembly where they will be adopted.
+The amendments need a two-thirds (2/3) majority in order to be adopted.